JBHerminio/my-portfolio/README.md

 ## About Me

 Welcome to my GitHub portfolio!
-I am a Frontend Developer, passionate about [mention your interests, specialties, or technologies you work with].
+I am a Frontend Developer, passionate about Web Development like Programming Languages, Web Development Frameworks and Mobile Development.

 Through this portfolio, I aim to showcase my skills, projects, and contributions to the open-source community.

 ## Projects